sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Events APIs
 The libswsscommon will have the APIs for the following purposes.
 1. To report an event.
-2. To receive events in a loop with a function callback to pass the message to caller.
-This implies that the callback function's efficiency affects the receive performance.
+2. To receive events and pass the message to caller.
 3. The reporting API will support multiple receivers.
 4. The receiver API will support multiple event reporters.